 How to Plug in an Optical Cable

-Whether you connect your TV to a soundbar or home theater system, the basic steps are similar.
-And, the source doesn’t have to be a TV – you can also connect a Blu-ray player, DVD player or cable box to a sound system with optical audio.
+The basic steps are similar whether you connect your TV to a soundbar or home theater system.
+And the source doesn’t have to be a TV – you can also connect a Blu-ray player, DVD player or cable box to a sound system with optical audio.

 Remember, your TV, Blu-ray player, or cable box will need an optical output.
-And you will be connecting these to a soundbar, home theater or amplifier with an optical audio input.
+You will connect these to a soundbar, home theater or amplifier with an optical audio input.

 However, connecting an optical cable is easy if you follow these simple steps: